innopolis-devops/labs/README.md

 The entrypoint is set to `flask run --host=0.0.0.0`, so the flask application inside runs the Flask development server.

+## Unit tests
+There is a single unit test, which checks the correct response of the application.
+It uses `flask.testing` package for http client and `pytest` for running the test.

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.